 Anxiety is not curable because it is impossible to determine the exact root cause.
 Additionally, because we cannot conduct psychoanalysis on our dogs, it limits our ability to come to a definitive diagnosis.
 All we can do is make our best-educated guess about what triggers our dog to become anxious and then limit his exposure to that trigger.

-While anxiety may not be curable, there are a wide variety of treatment options.
-Due to the complex nature of anxiety, every case poses a slew of unique solutions regarding treatment.
+Due to the complex nature of anxiety, every case poses a slew of unique solutions to address it.
 Some vets will recommend a change in scenery or even an increase in exercise, but whatever recommendations your vet gives as far as lifestyle changes will almost always be accompanied by a prescription.

 This is not to say that prescription medication is the only option, or that your dog will need to be on it forever.
 But when it comes to fighting the initial onset of anxiety in dogs, prescription medication will be an important part of your dog’s daily routine.

 But what if I don’t want to expose my dog to the long term health risks of prescription medication?
 Enter hemp oil!
-For dog owners who are looking for a more natural and sustainable treatment option for long-term health, hemp oil for dogs with separation anxiety is a very smart move.
-Whether you’re dog is suffering from inflammation, digestive issues, or the occasional bouts of anxiety, there are many benefits of hemp oil for dogs to take advantage of.
+For dog owners who are looking for a more natural and sustainable option for long-term health, hemp oil for dogs with separation anxiety is a very smart move.
+Whether you’re dog is suffering from joint discomfort , digestive issues, or the occasional bouts of anxiety, there are many benefits of hemp oil for dogs to take advantage of.

 What is Hemp Oil?